 Note: You’ll see that my menu plan doesn’t include side dishes.
 We are trying to eat low-carb, so I’m not making starchy foods like potatoes or rice.
 Instead our side dishes will be made with whatever vegetables are ripe in the garden, like Zucchini Fritters or steamed veggies.

-Menu Plan For An Entire Month in 10 Minutes
+Menu Plan For An Entire Month

 Now that you’ve assembled your lists, sit down with your calendar page.
 Cross out any days when you won’t be home for dinner, or are planning to eat out.
 Make a note of any days when you’ll have to eat quickly (we call this “Fast Pass”).